idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-2)
 ##### 1(Genesis).2:4 Toledoth of the LORD God

-[/4 This is the history of the generations of the heavens and of the earth when they were created, in the day that Yahweh† God made the earth and the heavens./]
+<blockquote><span class="bbq">/4 This is the history of the generations of the heavens and of the earth when they were created, in the day that Yahweh† God made the earth and the heavens./</span></blockquote>

 Here's the verse key to the question of the meanings of toledoth lines (lines with the toledoth in them, being Strong's H8435, plural of a form of yalad (Strong's H3205 meaning beget, bring forth); -oth is the feminine plural).
 Let's put the actual wording directly here this time from LSB:

-[/Gen 2:4 -
+<blockquote><span class="bbq">/Gen 2:4 -
-These are the generations  of the heavens and the earth when they were created, in the day that [fn]Yahweh God made earth and heaven./]
+These are the generations  of the heavens and the earth when they were created, in the day that [fn]Yahweh God made earth and heaven./</span></blockquote>

 If this is an end-signature line, it makes sense that it would go right after the creation account which included things no human could yet know and would be signed by the LORD God / Yahweh God.
 See several comments earlier on the hints of authorial avoidance as well.
 This is very similar to Mark and John not using their own names within their works but signing their names to the work itself (in their cases to scroll tags, what we know as the titles).